Internships closed for 2025

 Our Internship program gives preference to agriculture related majors, but anyone with a hunger for learning and a strong work ethic are encouraged to apply.
 A successful applicant will be experienced horseback (this is very important as the intern will be given a project horse for the summer), have excellent people skills, and be eager to contribute in a meaningful way on a daily basis.
 As with every experience, your level of success in our program directly relates to how much you choose to put into it.
 Our employees have a wealth of knowledge in everything from horsemanship to stockmanship and welding.

-If you’re interested in a complete job description including pay please email us with “Internship 2024” In the subject line on November 1st.
+If you’re interested in a complete job description including pay please email us with “Internship 2025” In the subject line anytime after Nov.1st.

 Pitchforkranchbeef@gmail.com